migtools/oadp-non-admin/docs/draft_production_docs/oadp-self-service.md

 ## Unsupported features of OADP regarding self-service
  * Cross Cluster or Migrations are NOT supported by self-service.
 This type of OADP operation is only supported for the cluster administrator.
  * non-admin VSL's are not supported.
 The VSL created by the cluster-admin in DPA would be the only VSL non-admin users can employ.
- * Resource policy and volume policy is not supported for non-admin user backup and restore operations.
+ * ResourceModifiers and Volume policies are not supported for non-admin user backup and restore operations.
  * Backup and restore logs via NonAdminDownloadRequest is not supported for default BSL's.
 If the cluster administrator would like users to have access to logs, NonAdminBackupStorageLocation's must be created for the non-admin users.

 ## Security Considerations for Cluster Administrators